Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

 - Tridents support custom textures (as of v.2.3.0).
 A trident item named "Bobby's Trident" will use the texture `trident_bobbys_trident.png`

 - A named trident will match any texture of the format `trident_customName.png`, with `customName` being the name of the trident.
-Spaces are replaced with `_` and any other characters are being ignored.
+Spaces are replaced with `_` and any non `a-z or A-Z` characters are ignored.

 - Custom trident support will be removed if implemented in a mod like [CIT Resewn](https://modrinth.com/mod/cit-resewn).